ExpediaGroup/apiary-lifecycle/lambda/README.md

 # Overview
-Terraform deployment scripts for a Slack notifying Lambda.
-This Lambda, triggered by a Cloudwatch alarm when Beekeeper's dead letter queue receives a message, will raise an alert in the specified Slack channel.
+Terraform deployment scripts for a Lambda which notifies Slack when Beekeeper's dead letter queue receives a message.
 This module is not required to run Beekeeper.

 ## Variables